MichaelWarmbier/Markdown-Collection/Markdown/Logical_Problem_Solving.md

   return boolean
 ```

-This pseudo-code is useful because it may be applied in the context of nearly any high-level programming language (Note that, just like a typical exam problem, the expression to create the evaluation would be up to you to determine).
+This pseudo-code is useful because it may be applied in the context of nearly any high-level programming language.

+**Note**: just like a typical exam problem, the expression to create the evaluation would be up to you to determine.

 ```C++
 int isEven(int operand) {          // Step 1